gleblebedev/rbfx_wiki/Scene-Rendering-Pipeline.md

 # Viewport Management

-`Viewport` is the abstraction of screen or texture rectangle which behaves as destination point for any `RenderPipeline`.
+`Viewport` is window or texture rectangle which is destination point for rendering operations.

-Main window and each render target can have unlimited amount of viewports.
-They almost always need at least one.
+Main window and each render target may have unlimited amount of viewports, but they almost always need at least one.

 If several `Viewport`-s overlap in destination texture, `Viewport` with higher index will take precedence.